requeima/llm_processes/README.md

 * jsonargparse 4.28.0 or greater
 * matplotlib 3.9.0 or greater
 * optuna 3.6.1 or greater (only needed if you intend to run the black-box optimization experiments)
+* gpytorch 1.14 or greater (only if you intend to run the Gaussian Process code)

 ## LLM Support and GPU Requirements
 We support a variety of LLMs through the Hugging Face transformer APIs.
 The code currently supports the following